 "#": Nonchlorinated VOCs (except MTBE) adjusted upwards by factor of ten to account for assumed biodegradation in vadosezone prior to emission at surface.

 TABLE C-1b.
-SOIL ACTION LEVELS FOR EVALUATION OF POTENTIAL VAPOR INTRUSION HAZARDS (volatile chemicals only)
+SOIL ACTION LEVELS FOR EVALUATION OF POTENTIAL VAPOR INTRUSION HAZARDS

 (Use with Soil Gas Action Levels for sites with significant VOC releases)